 Initial injury evaluations are free for each injury incurred, and extended treatments are available at lower-than-market cost (rehabilitation, etc.) per quarter.

 NEW!
 We've recently added a new treatment called Graston Technique to the healthcare services we provide.
 The Graston Technique involves the use of instruments to treat scar tissue and fascial adhesions, leading to a reduction in pain and an end to your dysfunction.
-Sessions are $25 each or 5/$100, with each session lasting approximately 15 minutes, depending on the injury.
 Check out this brochure!

 We are also consistently evaluating our employees on various safety skills.
 Check out the most recent version of our Emergency Action Plan (EAP).

-Sports Medicine is currently looking for applicants for the following positions:
+Sports Medicine is currently looking for applicants for the following position:

-For more information about either of these positions, please contact Ann at firstname.lastname@example.org or check out the Recreation employment page under "About Us" in the menu to the left.
+For more information about this position, please contact Ann at firstname.lastname@example.org or check out the Recreation employment page under "About Us" in the menu to the left.

 National Athletic Trainers' Association